Michael Avenatti: 'Solid' Evidence Michael Cohen Paid 2 More Women Hush Money Over Sex With Donald Trump

 “We should all thank Stormy Daniels for her sacrifice and strength.
 The full extent of her courage will come into focus in the coming weeks,” Avenatti wrote on his Twitter account, following his interview on the MSNBC Morning Joe program.
 “The impetus for both women coming forward was the bravery of my client, our dedication to exposing the truth through the media, and our competence in dealing with the press.
 Imagine that.”

-The 47-year-old, Southern California-based attorney — who has previously sued Trump in 2005 claiming that the idea for Trump’s reality show The Apprentice was stolen from another TV producer — told the Morning Joe hosts that while several women have approached him with claims of payoffs by Trump, “at least two are on solid ground.”
+The 47-year-old, Southern California-based attorney — who has previously sued Trump in 2005 claiming that the idea for Trump’s reality show, The Apprentice, was stolen from another TV producer — told the Morning Joe hosts that while several women have approached him with claims of payoffs by Trump, “at least two are on solid ground.”

 “As the evidence rolls out in the coming months, disclosures are going to be made that my client was not alone as it relates to these payments,” Avenatti told interviewer Mika Brzezinski.
 “Michael Cohen was not a 24-hour, seven day a week fixer for the sole purpose of taking care of Stormy Daniels.”